 Speech and Language Therapist – is involved in all aspects of a patient’s communication such as verbal expression, understanding, helping patients to overcome the disabling nature of communication difficulties as far as they are able.
 The Therapist has specialist knowledge about swallowing difficulties and will assess and advise as necessary.

 Consultant Neuropsychologist - assesses and advises on cognitive difficulties such as memory, concentration, changes in behaviour as well as helping patients cope with the emotional aspect of their illness/injury.

 Dietitian – ensures nutritional needs of patients are met by assessing requirements, prescribing a feeding regime for patients unable to take food by mouth and regular monitoring.
-The dietician works closely with the catering department to plan menus and with nurses and the speech and language therapist to manage patients with swallowing disorders and a modified texture diet.
+The dietician works closely with the catering department, nurses and the speech and language therapist to manage patients with swallowing disorders and a modified texture diet.